Boulanee Katchalu | Afghani Bolani | Stuffed Flatbread

-Boulanee Katchalu, is a potato filled flatbread and this was one of my kids favorite yet.
-Bolani can be sweet or savory and the filing vary anywhere from spinach, lentils, pumpkin and so on.
+Boulanee Katchalu is a potato-filled flatbread and this was one of my kid's favorite yet.
+Bolani can be sweet or savory and the filling varies anywhere from spinach, lentils, pumpkin, and so on.
 Boulanee Katchalu is a very popular street food as well.

 My Other recipes in the A-Z International Flatbread Series -